pauldotyu/moaw/workshops/pre03-aks/workshop.md

 az aks get-credentials --resource-group $RG_NAME --name $AKS_NAME
 ```

 The command above will download the credentials for the cluster and store them in `~/.kube/config`.
-This file is used by `kubectl` to connect to the cluster.
+This file includes cluster certificate information and is used by `kubectl` to connect to the cluster.
+Since it does contain certificate information, it should be treated as a secret.

-### Basics of `kubectl`
+### `kubectl` basics

 <div class="task" data-title="Task">